inspiros/dynamic-default-args/README.md

     foo('Putin')
 ```

-The old standard way is certainly the best, but programmers should also be aware of numbers of function calls when there
+The old standard way is ok, but we should be aware of numbers of function calls when there are many arguments to be made
-are many arguments to be made dynamically default.
+dynamically default.
 But the point is, it doesn't look nice.

-This module's solution limits to a single wrapper function, which is `compile`d from string for minimal object
+This module's solution limits to a single wrapper function, which is `compile`d from string to minimize overheads on
-initialization and condition checking, so most of the overheads are during module importing.
+runtime.

 ### Requirements